Developing a Robust Compliance Programme in Latin America

-Not only is it important to have a documented compliance policy, but to document and record the processes called for by that policy and any changes made to the compliance programme.
+Not only is it important to have a documented compliance policy, but to document and record compliance processes and any changes made to the programme.

-When potential misconduct is brought to a company’s attention, it is incumbent on the company to examine its procedures and compliance programme to determine whether improvements can be made.
-In some instances, a company might fear that making changes to a compliance programme, and documenting them, would concede that deficiencies exist.
-But making changes to a programme indicates both (1) effective remediation of potential misconduct and (2) revisiting and updating the programme, both of which are important factors in demonstrating an effective compliance programme.
-Remediation is not only a factor when evaluating the form of a possible criminal resolution and the amount of a fine, but also in determining whether a monitor will be considered or other ongoing reporting obligations will be imposed.
+Relatedly, when potential misconduct is brought to a company’s attention, a company should examine its procedures and compliance programme to determine whether improvements can be made.
+Although a company might fear that making changes to a compliance programme, and documenting them, would be taken by a regulator as a concession that deficiencies exist, in reality, making changes to a programme indicates both (1) effective remediation of potential misconduct and (2) revisiting and updating of the programme.
+And when evaluating the form and contents of a possible criminal resolution, those factors can reduce the risk that a compliance monitor or other ongoing reporting obligations will be imposed.

 Broadcasting a culture of compliance

-It is vital that a multinational corporation has a healthy culture of compliance and ensures that it is disseminated across the globe.
-As an organisation grows, cultural, linguistic and geographical barriers can hamper its effectiveness.
-Effective communication begins with ensuring compliance materials are translated into the local language or dialect, but it is not only a matter of translation.
-The subtleties of these issues can result in miscommunication and confusion when a compliance programme is exported wholesale from a home office.
-Inappropriate cultural references should be removed and replaced with more suitable ones.
-These recommendations may seem obvious, but companies fail to follow them with surprising frequency.
-In 2012, for example, after the multinational company Orthofix NV acquired a Mexican subsidiary, it promulgated its own anti-corruption policy but failed either to translate it into Spanish or to ensure it was implemented in Mexico.
-Orthofix ultimately paid more than US$2 million in fines over corrupt payments to secure purchase orders.
+It is vital that a multinational corporation has a healthy culture of compliance and ensures that this culture is globally disseminated.
+As an organisation grows, cultural, linguistic and geographical barriers can hamper its ability to communicate its compliance culture outside of its home territory.
+Effective company-wide communication begins with ensuring compliance materials are translated into the local language or dialect, but it is not only a matter of translation of the words themselves.
+The subtleties of these issues can result in miscommunication and confusion when a compliance programme is simply exported wholesale from a home office.

 Local input and buy-in

-Relatedly, local stakeholders, including local managers and employees, should be consulted and given a voice in the crafting of a compliance programme for their region.
-Compliance materials should, whenever possible, be tailored to account for each country’s culture, customs and compliance environment.
-Cultural practices can often present a compliance risk.
-Gift-giving is traditional and routine in some places and can present obvious compliance risks that an effective policy must anticipate and account for.
-Similarly, requests for charitable donations from local officials, though unexceptional on their face, may well constitute an unmistakable demand for an illegal payment in a particular location.
+Relatedly, local stakeholders, including local managers and employees, should be consulted and given a voice in crafting and tailoring a compliance programme for their region.
+Cultural practices, like gift-giving, can often present a compliance risk, which an effective policy must anticipate and account for.
+Similarly, requests for charitable donations from local officials, though unexceptional on their face and routinely permissible elsewhere, may well constitute an unmistakable demand for an illegal payment in a particular location.

 Involving local stakeholders has the added benefit of increasing buy-in to the programme.
-A top-down imposition of strict rules can create a sense of resentment in branch offices that are given no ownership over their operations.
-This insight is confirmed by recent behavioural scientific research on the risks of overbearing enforcement strategies, which shows this type of extrinsic imposition can alienate local employees and create ‘compliance fatigue’ while crowding out employees’ intrinsic motivation to do the right thing, such as actively reporting compliance risks.
-Incorporating input from local managers, who will often be the people actually charged with implementing the programme, will increase their commitment to the programme and therefore help in implementing it.
+This insight is confirmed by recent behavioural scientific research on the risks of overbearing enforcement strategies, which shows that extrinsic imposition of strict rules can alienate local employees and create ‘compliance fatigue’ while crowding out employees’ intrinsic motivation to do the right thing, such as actively reporting compliance risks.
+Thus, incorporating input from local managers, who often will be the people actually charged with implementing the programme, will increase their commitment to the programme and their help in implementing it.